dotnet/docs-maui/docs/user-interface/graphics/paint.md

 Instances of these types can be painted on an <xref:Microsoft.Maui.Graphics.ICanvas>, typically by using the <xref:Microsoft.Maui.Graphics.ICanvas.SetFillPaint%2A> method to set the paint as the fill of a graphical object.

-The <xref:Microsoft.Maui.Graphics.Paint> class also defines <xref:Microsoft.Maui.Graphics.Paint.BackgroundColor>, and <xref:Microsoft.Maui.Graphics.Paint.ForegroundColor> properties, of type `Color`, that can be used to optionally define background and foreground colors for a <xref:Microsoft.Maui.Graphics.Paint> object.
+The <xref:Microsoft.Maui.Graphics.Paint> class also defines <xref:Microsoft.Maui.Graphics.Paint.BackgroundColor>, and <xref:Microsoft.Maui.Graphics.Paint.ForegroundColor> properties, of type <xref:Microsoft.Maui.Graphics.Color>, that can be used to optionally define background and foreground colors for a <xref:Microsoft.Maui.Graphics.Paint> object.

 ## Paint a solid color

 The <xref:Microsoft.Maui.Graphics.SolidPaint> class, that's derived from the <xref:Microsoft.Maui.Graphics.Paint> class, is used to paint a graphical object with a solid color.

-The <xref:Microsoft.Maui.Graphics.SolidPaint> class defines a <xref:Microsoft.Maui.Graphics.SolidPaint.Color> property, of type `Color`, which represents the color of the paint.
+The <xref:Microsoft.Maui.Graphics.SolidPaint> class defines a <xref:Microsoft.Maui.Graphics.SolidPaint.Color> property, of type <xref:Microsoft.Maui.Graphics.Color>, which represents the color of the paint.
 The class also has an <xref:Microsoft.Maui.Graphics.SolidPaint.IsTransparent> property that returns a `bool` that represents whether the color has an alpha value of less than 1.

 ### Create a SolidPaint object

-The color of a <xref:Microsoft.Maui.Graphics.SolidPaint> object is typically specified through its constructor, using a `Color` argument:
+The color of a <xref:Microsoft.Maui.Graphics.SolidPaint> object is typically specified through its constructor, using a <xref:Microsoft.Maui.Graphics.Color> argument:

 ```csharp
 SolidPaint solidPaint = new SolidPaint(Colors.Silver);